You need an answer on vulvar cancer!

 I would like to ask why there is no reference to cancer of the vulva on your site.
 It directly affects sexual health.
 It's a neglected subject and it's hard to understand why everyone ignores it.
 This issue needs to be brought out into the open and obtain public support.
 Why isn't that happening on your site?
 Is it discrimination?
 You mention everything else!

-Vulvar cancer is a neglected health topic, in part because it is very rare (accounting for less than 1 percent of all cancers occurring in women).
-Of all of the questions asked here since 1993, no one has inquired about this subject yet.
+Vulvar cancer isn't a commonly discussed health topic, in part because it’s very rare (accounting for less than one percent of all cancers occurring in individuals with vulvas).
+Of all of the questions asked on this website since 1993, this is the first received about this subject.
 Thank you for the opportunity to respond.

-Although cancer of the vulva can include malignancies growing anywhere on the external female genitalia, vulvar cancer is most often found on the inner edges of the labia minora or majora (the inner or outer lips of the vulva, respectively) or the clitoris.
-In early stages, cancerous growths on the vulva can appear as pink, red, or white bumps that look similar to warts or rough patches of skin.
-Other signs that need to be checked by a gynecologist include:
+First, it can be helpful to know what exactly the vulva is.
+The vulva includes all the external genitalia of those assigned female at birth, which contains the labia minora and majora (the inner or outer lips of the vulva, respectively), the clitoris, the perineum, and the anus.
+Although cancer of the vulva may include malignancies growing anywhere on the external genitalia, it’s most often found on the inner edges of the labia minora or majora or the clitoris.
+In early stages, cancerous growths may appear as pink, red, or white bumps that look similar to warts or rough patches of skin.
+Other potential signs of vulvar cancer to be checked by a gynecologist include:

 - Growths on or near the opening of the vagina